lukejdavies/FourXP/README.md

 plotSpec(specAGN)
 ```

-Using our first model we can run the redshfiting code to see if we can auntomatically get the correct redshift (we should be able to as this spectrum has no noise!):
+Using our first model we can run the redshifting code to see if we can automatically get the correct redshift (we should be able to as this spectrum has no noise!):

 ```R
 FourXP_ZOut<-FourXP_Z(spec, verbose=F, doHelio=F)